Captured Together! Madhubala Actors Drashti Dhami & Vivian Dsena Click Selfie, The Pic Goes Viral!

 - Madhubala's RK/ Raja Vivian Dsena Turns 26: 11 Unknown Facts About The Hunk You'd Love To Know!

 Drashti Dhami and Vivian Dsena are one of the television's most wanted jodis!
 The couple's chemistry on their show, Madhubala Ek Ishq Ek Junoon was loved by the audiences.
-Unfortunately, the couple shared a cold war during the making of the show.
-A few months ago, in a talk show, when Drashti was asked to name an actor with who she would never want to work with again, and who is a know-all, the actress had named Vivian!
+Unfortunately, the couple had a cold war during the making of the show.
+A few months ago, on a talk show, when Drashti was asked to name an actor with who she would never want to work with again, and who is a know-all, the actress had named Vivian!

 But, the actress recently had clarified that it was a fun show!
 She further surprised fans by saying that her equation with Vivian is good and they never had personal clashes!